 In addition he also looks for cows that are low input, low maintenance, structurally sound, calve easily, have strong maternal instincts, easy fleshing (energy efficient) and docile.
 Cattle with these characteristics have proven to perform well in our Southeastern environment which is dominated by hot, humid summers and fungus-infected fescue grazing in the winter.
 Walter said, "Our culling criteria is simple, we don't reproduce those cattle that don't work for us in our environment."

 Within the Black Grove herd, one can find some of the most well-known Angus cow families in existence.
-In addition, Walter has bred a number of promising young herd sires including most recently Black Grove Elation, an EXT son out of 3R1(707x4465), SLA BG Rito 707 (Rito 707 x 5ET3), Black Grove Time 519, a Leachman Right Time son out of 5119 (8103 x 4465) and Black Grove Traveler 289, a DHD Traveler 6807 son out of 814L, (GDAR Rainmaker 340 x 1905).
+In addition, Walter has bred a number of promising young herd sires.
 For more information go to our sires page.

-Since his return to the farm, Black Grove has had four production sales beginning in 2002.
-The 2004 and 2006 sales turned out to be the all-time record-breaking sales for South Carolina averaging over $5,000 per lot.
+Since his return to the ranch, Black Grove has had four production sales beginning in 2002.
 The 2006 sale featured the all-time record-selling female in South Carolina, Castle Hill Erica C035, the greatest full sister to Leachman Right Time.
 She sold for $60,000, one-half interest ($120,000 valuation) to Sauk Valley Angus in Illinois.
-The goodwill from 55 years breeding Angus cattle translated into cattle being sold into 15 states.
-The Black Grove herd is now recognized as one of the most unique low input and longevity programs in the country.
+The goodwill from 56 years breeding Angus cattle translated into cattle being sold into 15 states.
+The Black Grove herd is now recognized as one of the most unique low input / longevity programs in the country focusing on maternal traits.

 Currently Black Grove is partnered with Springlake Angus in Lynch, NE, the Legacy herd for RR Rito 707 genetics.
 Black Grove and Springlake are partnering on flushes, donors and an annual production sale at the Springlake Ranch.
-In addition, Black Grove now has a recip herd in NE.
 The cattle from these two historic herds are performing extremely well in both regions of the country.

 Walter sees the beef business as an exciting playing field with tremendous strides being made in the scientific research arenas.
 Feed conversion and longevity are subjects that Walter has a great deal of interest in and as a former banker, he is well aware that these are two of the largest cost components of producing beef.
 He hopes the American Angus Association will work with private researchers and universities to address these subjects taking into consideration the environmental differences in each region of the country.

-High input (terminal) cattle with the largest Milk EPD, IMF and $B numbers or the highest growth EPD's for weaning and yearling weights may be ideal for the feed lots and CAB but they are not the most profitable genetics for cow calf operations in every region in the country.
-The high input cattle are perfect for some geographic areas, but not all.
+Terminal Trait (High Input) cattle with the largest Milk EPD and $B numbers or the highest growth EPD's for weaning and yearling weights may be ideal for the feed lots and CAB but they are not the most profitable genetics for cow calf operations in every region in the country.

 In addition show cattle will focus less on terminal or carcass traits and more on phenotype, muscle and longer hair.
 In essence one type does not fit all cattlemen in all parts of the country.